mohsinnazakat1/mohsinnazakat1/README.md

 ### Hi there, I'm Mohsin Nazakat 👋

-## I'm a Ruby on Rails Developer
+## I'm a Ruby on Rails Developer | Machine Learning Enthusiast

 ## More About me

-- 🔭 I'm Currently working on Ruby on Rails Projects
+- 🔭 I'm Currently working on Ruby on Rails Projects, Machine Learning and Natural Language Processing
 - 🌱 I’m currently learning a lot of things
 - 👯 I’m looking to collaborate with other Ruby on Rails Developers
 - 🥅 2022 Goals: Keep Learning and Keep Sharing